 - Shorten the URL with Bit.ly or a similar app.
-Bit.ly is a full service, business-grade shortener.
+Bit.ly is a full-service, business-grade shortener.
 It is easy to use.
 It has a comprehensive dashboard offering you statistics about your links.
 Shortening the URL makes it easier for the reader to make note of it and helps identify what the content refers to.

-- Be certain your thumbnail looks great.
+- Be sure your thumbnail looks great.